 For each profile, you can require users to provide an identity verification method in addition to their username and password when they log in via the user interface.
 (Note that multi-factor authentication was previously called two-factor authentication.)
-See Set Multi-Factor Authentication Login Requirements on page 59.
+See Enable MFA with Session Security Levels on page 55.